Green Building Software

 11. Eco-Friendly Flooring, like bamboo, cork, reclaimed wood, and linoleum, are available in a wide selection of colors and styles.

-12. Energy Star Approved and High Efficiency Appliances save water, electricity, and cut utility bills.
+12. High Efficiency Appliances save water, electricity, and cut utility bills.

 13. Low-Flow Toilets and Faucets drastically reduce water consumption.